Columbia University in the City of New York

 Admissions

-On this page, you'll learn how difficult it is to get into Columbia University, we'll dig into high school grades and test scores, and you'll find out the factors the school considers when reviewing applications.
+On this page, you'll learn how difficult it is to get into Columbia University in the City of New York, we'll dig into high school grades and test scores, and you'll find out the factors the school considers when reviewing applications.

 4